chromaui/learnstorybook.com/content/design-systems-for-developers/react/ko/document.md

 };

 /*
- * 컴포넌트 Storybook 파라미터에 대한 자세한 내용은 다음 사이트를 참조하세요. -
+ * More on component Storybook parameters at:
  * https://storybook.js.org/docs/react/writing-stories/parameters#story-parameters
  */
 + Sizes.parameters = {
 +   docs: {
-+     // 스토리는 이제 설명을 포함합니다.
++     // The story now contains a description
 +     storyDescription: '4 sizes are supported.',
 +   },
 + };